 By IX Maratona de Programação IME-USP, 2005 Brazil

-For each solved instance, you should print "Instance h" where h is an integer, and increasing sequential number starting from 1.
-On the next line, you should print "verdadeiro" (true) if the sequence of numbers contains the signature of the artist or "falsa" (false) if otherwise.
-A blank line should separate the output of each instance.
+For each solved instance, you must print an identifier Instancia h, where h is an integer number, sequential and growing from 1.
+On the next line, you must print (with five decimal places) the minimum probability of interference calculated for the instance.
+A blank line must separate each instance's output.

 |Sample Input||Sample Output|